siqiang-ng/tp/docs/UserGuide.md

 ### View members of a tag: `tag view`

-Show all members assigned with the tag.
+Shows all members assigned with the tag.

 Format: `tag view INDEX`